 New technological platforms that can contribute to identifying next-generation cell therapies for cancer (finding new targets for the engineered immune cells to home in on, or novel source of cells for new therapeutic approaches) as well as improving existing therapies to make them more efficient and safer.
-The latter could include naive fully functional T-cells with negligible risk of adverse reactions and/or technologies that can boost the number and life duration of natural killer cells, a different type of immune cells than T (taken from donors and given to patients and have an innate ability to recognize and destroy cancers) addressing the problem that typically aren't enough and tend to live for a short time.
+The latter could include naive fully functional T-cells.